m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

-    number of schema (see `SCHM` and `SCHL`) which can grow and shrink over time, all the old structures will be kept so any older version can be upgraded (okay, after some time, we may force you to upgrade to an intermediate version or dump your data and re-upload it to the database;
-    after a long time, we would otherwise have too many structure descriptions in our files...)
+    number of schema (see `SCHM` and `SCHL`) which can grow and shrink over time, all the old structures will be kept so any older version can be upgraded (okay, after some time, we may force you to upgrade to an intermediate version or dump your data and re-upload it to a newer version of the database; after a long time, we would otherwise have too many structure descriptions in our files...)

 ### Header (`SDBT`)